longnguyen0102/Building-a-supervised-learning-model-to-identity-credit-card-in-a-eCommerce-company--Python/README.md

 ### 4️⃣ Model Evaluation

-➡️ ***Model evaluation*** is a crucial step in the machine learning workflow.
+ℹ️ ***Model evaluation*** is a crucial step in the machine learning workflow.
 It helps us understand how well our trained model performs on unseen data and assess its effectiveness in solving the problem at hand.
 By evaluating a model, we can:
 1. *Measure Performance:* Quantify the model's accuracy, precision, recall, or other relevant metrics to understand its strengths and weaknesses.
 2. *Compare Models:* Determine which model is best suited for the task when comparing different algorithms or hyperparameter settings.
 3. *Identify Overfitting/Underfitting:* Check if the model is too complex (overfitting) or too simple (underfitting) by comparing its performance on training and validation/test datasets.
 4. *Tune Hyperparameters:* Use evaluation metrics to guide the process of optimizing the model's hyperparameters for better performance.
 5. *Gain Confidence:* Build confidence in the model's ability to generalize to new data before deploying it.

-➡️ In this step, using 2 steps for evaluating model (on both Logistic Regression and Random Forest): **calculating balanced accuracy** and **using Confusion Matrix plot for visualization performance**.
+ℹ️ In this step, using 2 steps for evaluating model (on both Logistic Regression and Random Forest): **calculating balanced accuracy** and **using Confusion Matrix plot for visualization performance**.
 - Calcualting balanced accuracy: this step applies on training and validation data.
 It compares the model's predictions on the training data to the true values and gives you a balanced measure of how well the model performed on the training set.
 - Confusion matrix: a table that summarizes the performance of a classification model.
 It shows the number of correct and incorrect predictions made by the model compared to the actual outcomes.